alesh-kajzar/luxonis-test/README.md

 ## Implementation
 ### Test driven development
-I started with a tests, then I proceeded to the implementation.
+I started by writing tests, then I proceeded to the implementation.
 Before you run them, **terminate client/server processes**, otherwise you'll get an error (`listen EADDRINUSE: address already in use :::8081`).
 ```
 cd cli
 npm run test